Henry N. Jeter: Early life

-Henry Norval Jeter was born a slave in Charlotte County, Virginia on October 7, 1851 to Riland and Mary Jeter.
+Henry Norval Jeter was born a slave in Charlotte County, Virginia on October 7, 1851, to Riland and Mary Jeter.
 In 1862, Riland was pressed to help build breastworks for the Confederate Army during the American Civil War (1861-1865).
 Later that year Riland was shot and killed by a soldier After the Emancipation Proclamation, Henry served as a shoemaker apprentice and attended night school in Lynchburg, Virginia.
 In 1868 he joined the Baptist religion, being baptized by Rev. Sampson White.
-He felt called to preach, and in 1869 he entered Wayland Seminary in Washington DC under Rev. George Mellen Prentiss King.
+He felt called to preach, and in 1869 he entered Wayland Seminary in Washington, D.C., under Rev. George Mellen Prentiss King.

 Move to Newport

-Jeter was invited on January 8, 1875 to preach to the Shiloh Baptist Church in Newport, Rhode Island after the resignation of its previous pastor, Ananias Brown.
-Shiloh had been founded May 10, 1863 by Rev. Edmund Kelly.
-Jeter was ordained June 24, 1875 at Shiloh and made its pastor by a council including Kelly and others.
+Jeter was invited on January 8, 1875, to preach to the Shiloh Baptist Church in Newport, Rhode Island after the resignation of its previous pastor, Ananias Brown.
+Shiloh had been founded May 10, 1863, by Rev. Edmund Kelly.
+Jeter was ordained June 24, 1875, at Shiloh and made its pastor by a council including Kelly and others.

 In 1894, Jeter was a financial agent for the Wayland Seminary, collecting donations for the school.
 His work exhausted him, and he was advised to rest.
 He invited evangelist Joseph Murphy from Congdon Street Baptist Church in Providence to replace him during his vacation.
 On Jeter's return, Murphy sought to remain as pastor, and the case was put before a state council of Baptist ministers, who retained Jeter.
 Murphy sued Jeter for slander, but the case was thrown out.